-Condi Rice responds to report Trump called her a 'bitch' in 2006 : 'Can't wait until November 9!'
+Trump wished Condi Rice was a 'bitch' in 2006

 The Trump campaign did not respond to a request for comment on his 2006 comments.

-Steve Felt, an attendee at the event who was quoted in the New York Daily News report, told CNN's KFile on Tuesday that he remembered Trump's comment about Rice.
+Steve Felt, an attendee at the event who was quoted in the New York Daily News report, told CNN's KFile on Tuesday before the new video had surface that he remembered Trump calling Rice a bitch.

 "He went on a tirade about politics, probably 15 minutes into his talk about real estate," Felt said.
 "Most people weren't there to hear about politics and most people left.
 I left after about 45 minutes."

-Note: UPDATE: This story has been updated with new information about Donald Trump's 2006 comments on Condoleezza Rice.